Print Friendly

 Ke’tz’an le ak’alab’ chech owan ib’

-The children play hide and seek.
+The children play hide-and-seek.

 Xib’in ib’